 Welcome to the Canada 150 Amazing Places Challenge

-The Fundy Biosphere Reserve has 50 designated Amazing Places along trails throughout the reserve.
+The Fundy Biosphere Region has 50 designated Amazing Places along trails throughout the region.

 For Canada’s 150th birthday the FBR is challenging residents and visitors to get active and hike to all the Amazing Places.
 When you arrive, take a selfie of the feature or with the sign, and then send them all to the FBR to become a certified Amazing Places Challenge finisher.
 There are many of them, and some are difficult to get to, so this tremendous challenge could take people years to complete.

 You will know an Amazing Place the moment you see it… It may be a vista so powerful and majestic that it will literally take your breath away.
 Or, it may be a scene or a place that will simply cause you to take pause in order to soak it all in, a place where you can draw on a deep well of energy emanating from the serene beauty of the view.
 An Amazing Place can be different things to different people: mystical, magical, grandiose, bizarre, unique, breath-taking and awe-inspiring, or even a combination of all of these things.
 It certainly can tell a story.

 Often people forget or sometimes they have no idea of the wide diversity of great trails and even greater destinations we have in this part of New Brunswick.
 To inspire would-be Amazing Places Challenge participants, the FBR asked VideoBand to write a series of photo essays about some of their favourite Amazing Places.
 The objective was to not only visit them and take some photographs but to think of the most unique activity that could be done at each place and then visit them at the perfect moment.
 The result is a series of seven photo essays following interesting local characters celebrating their favourite activities in their favourite Amazing Places.
 Once you see these Canadians doing what they love, where they love, it will be difficult not to want to join them!